 Welcome to Dr. Chaudhuri's Lab

-Dr. Chaudhuri holds Associate Professor positions in the Departments of Pharmaceutical Sciences and Institute of Material Sciences (IMS) at the University of Connecticut.
-He is formally trained in Chemical and Mechanical Engineering disciplines and focuses on solving problems of pharmaceutical significance with a rigor of engineering approaches.He also has been appointed as Graduate Faculty Member, Department of Chemical and Bio-molecular Engineering.
+Dr. Chaudhuri holds Professor positions in the Departments of Pharmaceutical Sciences, Chemical and Biomolecular Engineering, and Institute of Material Sciences (IMS) at the University of Connecticut.
+He is formally trained in Chemical and Mechanical Engineering disciplines and focuses on solving problems of pharmaceutical significance with a rigor of engineering approaches.

 Dr. Chaudhuri’s research program is primarily focused on unraveling the behavior of granular material which poses fundamental conceptual challenges.
 His group's research is focused on unraveling the fundamentals of pharmaceutically relevant soft matter and complex fluid systems, which has a direct effect on the economy and the health of our nation’s citizens.
 His group is involved in developing experimentally validated multi-scale (quantum, molecular, meso and machine scales) computer models related to pharmaceutical manufacturing.
 He also garnered extramural funding and initiated research with several collaborators in new paradigms of pharmaceutical manufacturing (Continuous Manufacturing of complex dosage forms, and 3D printing of solid dosage forms), lyophilization, and drug delivery enhancement (in pulmonary and peritoneal cavity) using combination of experimental and high performance computer modeling approaches.